ikegami-yukino/madoka-python/README.rst

   - `width` is a size of register.
 If you are worrying about gap, you should increase `width` value.
 The larger `width` is, the fewer mistakes madoka makes in estimating value.
 But, the larger `width` is, the larger memory consumption is.

-  - Permission of file given to `path` should be 644
+  - Permission of `path` should be 644

   - `k` means Top-K used by `most_common` method. if you don't want to use `most_common` method, then I recommend to set `k=0` so it is slightly fast.

   - `madoka.Sketch()` calls `madoka.Sketch.create()`, so you don't have to explicitly call `create()` in initialization